MacKenzie Falls (Migunang wirab) Revitalisation

 Environment and cultural heritage management

-Grampians National Park is nationally heritage-listed for its natural and cultural values and Parks Victoria is committed to managing the park to balance the cultural importance of the area, its ecological importance and its popularity for visitors.
+Grampians (Gariwerd) National Park is nationally heritage-listed for its natural and cultural values and Parks Victoria is committed to managing the park to balance the cultural importance of the area, its ecological importance and its popularity for visitors.

 Putting safety first